 ENSC 2413 Environmental Compliance Documentation (F, S).
-This course is an overview of the regulation which affect the environment.
-Federal the regulations which affect the environment.
+This course is an overview of the regulations which affect the environment.
 Federal regulations included are EPA, SARA, CERCLA, and RCRA.
 OSHA's role in worker protection in environmental mishaps is also discussed.
 Available Online.